SakithaSamarathunga33/Learning-Platform/README.md

 ## 📋 Overview

-PAF2 is a comprehensive learning platform that connects students with courses, mentors, and educational resources.
+This is a comprehensive learning platform that connects students with courses, mentors, and educational resources.
 The application helps users browse available courses, track their learning progress, and engage with a community of experts.
 Administrators can manage users, content, and gain insights through analytics.

 ## ✨ Features